johnthesmith/catlair-archcode/export/catlair-archcode-en.md

                             to: "my-db"
                             context: "right"
                         -

-                            # Bob has select rights for the service in the "right" context
+                            # Bob has select permission for the service in the context
-                            # for the "asis" concept
+                            # of rights for the "asis" concept
                             from: "bob"
                             to: "service"
                             link: "select"
                             context:
                                 - "right"
                                 - "asis"
+                        -
-                            # It is planned that Bob will have creation and insertion rights
+                            # It is planned that Bob will have creation and insertion
-                            # according to the "todo" concept
+                            # rights according to the "todo" concept
                             from: "bob"
                             to: "service"
                             link: